TomPace101/nanopore_diffusion/notes.md

 I need to tell it the base name folder and the mesh file name.

-The other place it is used is to hold the mesh template values. output_eff should be refactored to use parameteric locations for this instead.
+The other place it is used is to hold the mesh template values.
+_TODO_ output_eff should be refactored to use parameteric locations for this instead.
+- replace all calls in dataextraction to profile_centerline and profile_radial with line_profile, then delete those two functions
+- effective_diffusion
+- volfrac

 Maybe instead of taking as an argument the mesh parameters file, it should be the folder name (base name) where the file with the given meshname is found.